Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 <http://ota.tasmota.com/tasmota32/>

-This heating controller was tested with Tasmota32.bin
+This heating controller was tested with Tasmota32.bin and Tasmota32-lvgl.bin (for touch screen support).

 ### 2. Configure Template